awthwathje/SteaScree/README.md

+# This is no longer maintained.
+Who knows maybe I'll motivate myself enough and build the web-based SteaScree 2 at some point!

-# SteaScree: Steam Cloud Screenshot Uploader
+## SteaScree: Steam Cloud Screenshot Uploader

 SteaScree is a simple cross-platform open-source utility app, which makes screenshots, taken without the use of Steam's in-game overlay, uploadable to the Steam Cloud.
 You just pick pics, a game and SteaScree will do the rest.